sasikdar/pulumi/README.md

 To build and install the CLI, run `make install` in the repository's root directory.
 It will download all dependencies, build the CLI and install to `/opt/pulumi`.
-Make sure that a `/opt/pulumi` directory exists on your system before and that your user has the required read, write, and execute permissions for it.
+Make sure that the `/opt/pulumi` directory exists on your system before and that your user has the required read, write, and execute permissions for it.

 µs programs will invoke the CLI as `pulumi`.